-Who can order an MRI?
 The answer is that any family doctor can order an MRI, if he or she desires.
 Orthopedic surgeons and neurosurgeons will routinely order an MRI study, and even a chiropractor can arrange for an MRI in most states, and certainly in Virginia.

-What do we retain medical illustrators for?
-Also, our firm will sometimes arrange to work with a medical illustrator who will do custom illustrations of the specific anatomical part of the body that is damaged in a personal injury case.
+Our firm will sometimes arrange to work with a medical illustrator who will do custom illustrations of the specific anatomical part of the body that is damaged in a personal injury case.
 This requires us to obtain a digital version (if available) of your MRI and to work closely with the professional medical illustrator.

 How Important Is an MRI for Your Personal Injury Case?